shspage/simple-svg-physics-runner/README.md

 ### Note:
 * Loading from the clipboard does not work with the http protocol (works with https or file)
-* Non-convex polygons in SVG data automatically become a group of convex polygons, and when saved as SVG, they are output as it is (a group of convex polygons).
+* Non-convex polygons in SVG data are automatically converted to a group of convex polygons, and when you save them as SVG, they are exported as it is (a group of convex polygons).
-* In Illustrator, the original path may be changed automatically when SVG code is output / generated.
+* In Illustrator, the original path may be changed automatically when SVG code is generated.
 For example, a line whose "line position" is not "center" is converted to a compound path with fill color of original line color.
 A compound path is not displayed on the screen because it is not processed by this script.
 * When stacking objects are output as SVG, you may notice where the edges of the objects dig into each other.